g-rin/crashlogger/README.md

 # About crashloger

-Simple library for logging call stack (backtrace) of the crashed thread (at the moment it's for UNIX only).
+Simple library for logging call stack (backtrace) of the crashed thread.

 It uses libbacktace of Ian Lancetaylor: https://github.com/ianlancetaylor/libbacktrace

-Initialy the source (logicaly) was competely copied from the: https://github.com/kmikolaj/backtrace-test.git
+Initialy the source (logicaly) was competely copied from the: https://github.com/kmikolaj/backtrace-test

-# Build (with Qt 4 or 5)

-crashlogger.pro will compile build/<debug or release>/libcrashlogger.a static library

-example/example.pro will compile build/<debug or release>/example application.

-# Example
+Example's files were moved to external repository //https://github.com/g-rin/crashlogger_example

-The example will produce the following output:
+#The example will produce the following output:

 > QThread(0x16f2550, name = "emiter thread") eworker dowork:  "QtnBjsMqXD"<br/>
 > QThread(0x15ba7a0, name = "gui thread") emiter handleresults:  "QtnBjsMqXD"<br/>